kasper573/yas/incubations/react-imperative-hook/readme.md

 When working with async UI flows like modals, toasts and drawers, it's often preferable to have an imperative and promise based interface, which is what this library provides.

+> This package is in alpha and does not use semantic versioning.

 ### Features

 - Designed for modals and toasts, but not limited to.